Morrissey: Family life and influences

-In 1975 he travelled to the United States to visit an aunt who lived in Staten Island.
+In 1975 Morrissey travelled to the United States to visit an aunt who lived in Staten Island.
 The relationship between his parents was strained, and they ultimately separated in December 1976, with his father moving out of the family home.

 Morrissey's librarian mother encouraged her son's interest in reading.
 He took an interest in feminist literature, citing examples such as Marjorie Rosen, Molly Haskell and Susan Brownmiller in a 1983 interview with NME.
-He particularly liked the Irish author Oscar Wilde, whom he came to idolise.
+He particularly liked the Irish author Oscar Wilde, whom he came to idolise and reference often in his songs.
 The young Morrissey was a fan of the television soap opera Coronation Street, which focused on working-class communities in Manchester; he sent proposed scripts and storylines to its production company, Granada Television, although all were rejected.
 He was also a fan of Shelagh Delaney's A Taste of Honey and its 1961 film adaptation, which was a drama focusing on working-class life in Salford.
 Many of his later songs directly quoted A Taste of Honey.

 Of his youth, Morrissey has said, "Pop music was all I ever had, and it was completely entwined with the image of the pop star.
 I remember feeling the person singing was actually with me and understood me and my predicament."
 He later revealed that the first record he purchased was Marianne Faithfull's 1965 single "Come and Stay With Me".
 He became a glam rock fan in the 1970s, enjoying the work of English artists like T. Rex, David Bowie and Roxy Music.
 He was also a fan of American glam rock artists such as Sparks, Jobriath and the New York Dolls.
 He formed a British fan club for the latter, attracting members through small adverts in the back pages of music magazines.
 It was through the New York Dolls' interest in female pop singers from the 1960s that Morrissey too developed a fascination for such artists, including Sandie Shaw, Twinkle and Dusty Springfield.